 However, Alicante should not be overlooked and is worth visiting at any time of year.
 It is a must-visit city situated in the heart of the Costa Blanca, on the Mediterranean Coast.

-Despite this, Alicante has much more to offer than beaches and an impressive coastline.
+Despite this, there are plenty of things to do in Alicante.
 The Old Town, for example, is one of the prettiest and most iconic in Spain.
-Its narrow streets, brightly colored houses, and excellent nightlife scene make it suitable for individuals, couples, or groups of all ages.
+Its narrow streets, brightly colored houses, and excellent nightlife scene make it ideal for day trips.

-History lovers will also appreciate its cobbled streets and castle, the medieval Castillo de Santa Bárbara.
+History lovers will also appreciate its cobbled streets and the medieval Gudalest and Santa Barbara castle.
 Set on a hilltop, the castle boasts sweeping views of the entire coastline and the idyllic port city of Alicante.

 Most people who venture to Alicante on holiday stay for around two weeks.
 They are generally beach lovers, craving sunshine and some of Costa Blanca’s best shellfish.
 But what they might not know is there are some great day trips from Alicante to enjoy as well.